MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-21-setjmp-plus-longjmp-equals-goto-but-awesome.md

 Compiling and running this program with `gcc foo.c && ./a.out` [on godbolt.org](https://godbolt.org/z/3P9j59d15) prints `foo` to stdout, then prints `The value of 42 was bigger than expected!` to stderr, and then exits with `EXIT_FAILURE`.

-`grug.c` is over 9k lines long and has over 400 spots where it checks for errors, so this is one of the rare cases where I've decided to create C macros:
+`grug.c` is over 9k lines long and has over 400 spots where it checks for errors, so this is one of the rare cases where I've decided to use macros:

 ```bettercpp
 #define grug_error(...) {\